Austin Asset Division Attorney

-Call our firm at (512) 768-9737 to request an initial consultation.
-Hembree Bell Law serves clients throughout Travis County.
+Call Hembree Bell Law at (512) 768-9737 to request an initial consultation with a property division attorney in Austin.
+We serve clients throughout Travis County.

 Texas is a community property state, which means that all community property is distributed between the spouses in a way that is “just and right.”
 As such, shared property will be divided equitably, but not necessarily equally.

 Examples of assets that may be subject to the division process include: